 Root Causes & Impact:

-25.3% of chemical manufacturing injuries stem from being caught in running equipment or machinery (Source: OSHA Injury Summary, 2025).
+- A large portion of chemical manufacturing injuries stem from workers being caught in running equipment or machinery.

-43% of all amputations occur during machine maintenance or cleaning—often when lockout/tagout (LOTO) is missed or guards are removed.
+- A high percentage of amputations occur during machine maintenance or cleaning—often when lockout/tagout (LOTO) is missed or guards are removed.

-Unguarded rotating equipment and loose clothing are common triggers.
-High-noise environments reduce hazard awareness by 40% (Source: NIOSH Hearing Loss Study, 2024).
+- Unguarded rotating equipment and loose clothing are common triggers, and high-noise environments can significantly reduce a worker's awareness of surrounding hazards.

-These incidents frequently result in amputations (20.1% of all injuries), life-altering trauma, or death.
+- These incidents can result in amputations, life-altering trauma, or death.

 How video intelligence helps:

-AI cameras can automatically detect when machine guards are missing, flag unsafe access to hazardous zones, and provide real-time alerts if someone enters a dangerous area during maintenance—supporting strict LOTO enforcement and making it easy to spot protocol violations.
+AI cameras can automatically flag unsafe access to hazardous zones around machinery and provide real-time alerts if someone enters a dangerous area during maintenance—supporting strict LOTO enforcement and making it easy to spot protocol violations.

 Scenario: